sree-revoori/NumAnalysisLib/README.md

   - Machine Learning Methods
 - Integral Transforms

-Motivation for the project: As a programmer with proficiency in python,
+Motivation for the project: As a programmer with proficiency in python, I loved how powerful the language was while remaining simple and easy to understand.